Top UN court stops short of ordering cease-fire in Gaza and demands Israel contain deaths

-THE HAGUE, Netherlands (AP) — The top U.N. court stopped short Friday of ordering a cease-fire in Gaza but demanded that Israel try to contain death and damage in its military offensive in the tiny coastal enclave.
+THE HAGUE, Netherlands (AP) — The United Nations' top court stopped short Friday of ordering a cease-fire in Gaza in a genocide case but demanded that Israel try to contain death and damage in its military offensive in the tiny coastal enclave.

-South Africa, which brought the case, had asked for the court to order Israel to halt its operation.
+South Africa brought the case, which goes to the core of one of the world’s most intractable conflicts, and had asked the court to order Israel to halt its operation.

-THE HAGUE, Netherlands (AP) — The United Nations' top court decided on Friday not to throw out genocide charges against Israel for its military offensive in Gaza, as part of a preliminary decision in a case that goes to the core of one of the world's most intractable conflicts.

-South Africa, which brought the case, has asked for the court to order Israel to halt its operation in the tiny coastal enclave.

-In the highly anticipated decision made by a panel of 17 judges, the International Court of Justice decided not to throw out the case.
-The reading of the ruling is ongoing.
+In the highly anticipated decision made by a panel of 17 judges, the International Court of Justice decided not to throw out the case — and ordered six so-called provisional measures to protect Palestinians in Gaza.

 "The court is acutely aware of the extent of the human tragedy that is unfolding in the region and is deeply concerned about the continuing loss of life and human suffering,” Joan E. Donoghue, the court's president, said.